 The archive has perhaps become an overstressed concept in the last few decades of art criticism.
 Nevertheless, within specific institutional or artistic practices, archives do embody particular meanings.
 Michel Foucault, in The Archaeology of Knowledge (1969), considers archives as “systems of statements (whether events or things)” .
 “The archive is first the law of what can be said, the system that governs the appearance of statements as unique events,” writes Foucault.
 Archives as tools for historicization also raise the question of the canon, in other words, of “what can be said”.
 Western art history functions in this sense, as a by-product of a sort of hegemonic archive that is constantly being reproduced through the educational system, and its permanence is thus guaranteed in the global media network.

-Against this background, some questions could be posed concerning specific archives: where are they, under which circumstances they have been created, following which purposes and uses, and, finally, what are the instruments for the ‘frontier thinking’ they are able (or not) to activate.
+Against this background, some questions could be posed concerning specific archives: where are they, under which circumstances have they been created, following which purposes and uses, and, finally, what are the instruments for the ‘frontier thinking’ they are able (or not) to activate?
 In this framework, the relationship between modern/colonial comprises two sides of the same dynamics.
 As far as archives in Latin America are concerned, coloniality stands for the hidden face of modernity and its very condition of possibility.
 Censorship is also connected to closed archives, which are linked to dictatorial political regimes.
-They always hold the potential for promoting a rewrite of history.
+They always hold the potential for promoting a rewriting of history.